Armadillosuchus: Phylogeny

 While basal sphagesaurids were relatively small and gracile, derived members of the family like Armadillosuchus (bottom) reached greater sizes and possessed more extensive armor.

-Recent phylogenetic analysis consistently show that Armadillosuchus is a derived member of the Sphagesauridae, a family of Notosuchians endemic to South America known for their heterodont dentition.
+Phylogenetic analyses published before the 2026 reassessment recovered Armadillosuchus as a derived member of the Sphagesauridae, a family of Notosuchians endemic to South America known for their heterodont dentition.
 Research has found that sphagesaurids can generally be divided into short-snouted, small-bodied and generally more gracile taxa such as Adamantinasuchus and much larger, more robust and better armored animals, which includes Armadillosuchus.
-Within this group Armadillosuchus appears to be most closely related to Caryonosuchus.
+Within this group, these studies recovered Armadillosuchus as closely related to Caryonosuchus.
 The phylogenetic tree below shows the result of the phylogenetic analysis conducted by Cunha et al. (2020) following the discovery of the remains of an unnamed species of Armadillosuchus.
 Their analysis suggests a clear link between Armadillosuchus arrudai and the as of yet unnamed second species, but find the two to be placed in a polytomy alongside Caryonosuchus.